How Do GPS Pet Trackers Work (Australia-wide Coverage)

 Garmin™ Pet Tracker (Radio Frequency)

-The other type of dog tracker is a radio frequency based model.
-These don't provide a map, but tend to be more accurate and work anywhere with no need for a network.
-While DogOn's GPS tracker for dogs use a map to show you the dogs location, the Garmin Astro radio frequency collar can help you find the pet if it's hiding in brush due to the location based nature.
-However, a major drawback of this radio device is that some GPS units (like the DogOn™ tracker for pets) have health tracking features that monitor heart rate and other health related stats for your dog so that you can be sure that you know where he/she is and that he's in good health.
+The other type of dog tracker is a radio frequency-based model.
+These models don't provide a map, but they tend to be more accurate and work anywhere without needing a network.
+While DogOn's GPS tracker for dogs uses a map to display the dog's location, the Garmin Astro radio frequency collar can help you locate your pet even when it's hidden in brush due to its location-based nature.
+However, a significant drawback of this radio device is that certain GPS units (such as the DogOn™ tracker for pets) come with health tracking features that monitor heart rate and other health-related statistics for your dog.
+This ensures that you not only know your pet's whereabouts but also that it's in good health.

 Sold on Ebay and Amazon Australia